Jono Bacon: History

 Bacon started his career as a Linux journalist before moving on, in 2006, to work for OpenAdvantage, to help move organizations to Open Source solutions.
 From 4 September 2006, until 28 May 2014, he worked for Canonical Ltd. as the Ubuntu Community Manager.
 From 29 May 2014, until 30 October 2015, he worked at XPrize as the Senior Director of Community.
 From 14 November 2015, to May 2016, Bacon worked as Director of Community for GitHub.
 He currently works as a consultant on community strategy.

 Journalism

 Bacon has written for a variety of publications, including Linux User and Developer, Linux Format, Linux Magazine, MacTech, MacFormat and PC Plus.
 In addition to these magazines, he has also written a number of books, including "The Art of Community", "Linux Desktop Hacks", "PHP and MySQL Web Applications: Building Eight Dynamic Web Sites" and he also co-wrote "The Official Ubuntu Book" (ISBN 0-13-243594-2) with Benjamin Mako Hill, Corey Burger, and Jonathan Jesse.
+His most recent book, People Powered: How Communities Can Supercharge Your Business, Brand, and Teams (Harper Business, 2019), explores how organizations can build and scale communities to drive growth and engagement.

 Bacon was the co-founder of the LugRadio and Bad Voltage podcasts and was a co-host on FLOSS Weekly.